 Don't confuse cornmeal with masa - which is ground up nixtamalized corn (corn treated with an alkaline lime solution).
 Masa (also called masa harina) is made specifically for making tortillas or tamales, whereas cornmeal has many other cooking applications.

 The possibilities are endless when cooking with cornmeal.
 You can use it as the batter for deep-fried foods, where it adds a nice gritty texture.
 Transform it into a sweet and luscious dessert by making spoon pudding.
-The most popular way to use cornmeal is the Southern favorite cornbread.
-When combined with buttermilk, the cornmeal becomes soft and chewy, the perfect accompaniment to chile.
+The most popular way to use cornmeal is the Southern comfort food favorite cornbread.
+When combined with buttermilk, the cornmeal becomes soft and chewy, the perfect accompaniment to chili.
 If you happen to have leftovers (which, I almost never do), you can turn that cornbread into bread pudding.
-Or, make this recipe for spicy cornbread stuffing.
+Or, make this recipe from Saveur for spicy cornbread stuffing.
 It's a staple at my holiday table these days!

 Grits originated in Native American communities, but they are very popular today in the Southern United States (like Georgia and South Carolina).
 Unlike cornmeal, grits are usually made from dent corn.
-This starchy variety of corn is less sweet than sweet-corn and it becomes smooth and creamy as it cooks.
+This starchy variety of corn is less sweet than sweet-corn and it becomes smooth creamy grits as it cooks.
 This type of corn is treated with lime to remove the hull which technically makes it hominy.
 After the treated corn is dried, it is coarsely ground to become hominy grits.
 Most grits are ground more coarsely than cornmeal.

 Polenta is similar to grits except that it is made with flint corn.
 Native to Italy, polenta is made by coarsely grinding up dried flint corn.
 This variety of corn has a hard starch in the center, which gives polenta its characteristic grainy texture.
 In the grocery store, you will find many varieties of polenta.
 It even comes pre-cooked in tubes!
 Strangely enough, the word polenta refers both to the raw grains and also the cooked porridge.

 Like grits, you can cook polenta with any type of liquid - from water to stock to milk.
-Once cooked, you can serve it as a porridge topped with braised meat.
+Once cooked, you can serve it as a porridge topped with braised meat and parmesan.
 You can also cool polenta and cut it into squares.
 Topping last night's polenta cakes with bacon and eggs is my favorite way to repurpose my leftovers.
 If you've never made breakfast polenta cakes, start with this recipe.